Translate

 Updated 19th December 2021 – the first “non-Ipsen” version of Somatuline Depot (Lanreotide) in the US

 News just in….. the first “non-Ipsen” version of Somatuline Depot (Lanreotide) in the US has been approved by the US FDA according to a press release from the company Cipla.
 This can often lead to price reductions.
-The active ingredient, route of administration and strengths are the same as SOMATULINE DEPOT®, from Ipsen Biopharmaceuticals Inc. The injection device in the picture below appears to be the SAN-Light device mentioned above (see pictures above).
+The active ingredient, route of administration and strengths are the same as SOMATULINE DEPOT®, from Ipsen Biopharmaceuticals Inc. The injection device in the picture below appears to be the SAN-Light device (Pharmathen) mentioned above (see pictures above).
+To avoid confusion, the drug should be referred to as “Cipla Lanreotide”.

 First generic of Lanreotide for USA?
 A different route to approval called 505 (b)(2).
 Same principle though but quicker route to approval.
-For all intents and purposes, this is a generic drug.
+It was not until May 22, 2024, they received full approval from FDA for this generic version.

 Mumbai, India, & New Jersey, USA: December 19, 2021: Cipla Limited (BSE: 500087; NSE: CIPLA EQ; and hereafter referred to as “Cipla”) and its subsidiary Cipla USA, Inc., (hereafter referred to as “Cipla”), today announced that it has received final approval for its Lanreotide Injection, from the United States Food and Drug Administration (US FDA).
 The FDA approval was based on a New Drug Application (NDA) submitted under the 505(b)(2) filing pathway.
 Lanreotide Injection is supplied in 60 mg/0.2 mL, 90 mg/0.3 mL, and 120 mg/0.5 mL single-dose pre-filled syringes.
 It is indicated for the treatment of patients with Acromegaly and Gastroenteropancreatic Neuroendocrine Tumors (GEP-NETs).